CanerGures/Flickr-Demo-App/README.md

 # Flickr-Demo-App
 Implementation of an Flickr API (getRecent).
 Practiced coroutines and Retrofit.
+There is 20 photo per page and scroll is infinite until 50 pages are finished.

 ## Screen Shots 📱